digitalocean/ovs/CONTRIBUTING.md

 Testing is also important:

   - A patch that modifies existing code should be tested with `make check` before submission.
+Please see INSTALL.md, under "Self-Tests", for more information.

   - A patch that adds or deletes files should also be tested with `make distcheck` before submission.

   - A patch that modifies Linux kernel code should be at least build-tested on various Linux kernel versions before submission.
-I suggest versions 2.6.32 and whatever the current latest release version is at the time.
+I suggest versions 3.10 and whatever the current latest release version is at the time.

   - A patch that modifies the ofproto or vswitchd code should be